 In addition to specific projects listed below, genomics research is helping us attack cervical cancer – and all types of cancer.
 NFCR has distinguished itself from other organizations by emphasizing long-term, transformative research and working to move people toward cancer genomics.

-NFCR-funded scientist Dr. Harold F. Dvorak discovered the vascular endothelial cell growth factor (VEGF), which plays a central role in angiogenesis, the process by which tumors recruit blood vessels to supply the nutrients they need to grow and survive.
+Dr. Harold F. Dvorak, who received NFCR funding for over 30 years, discovered the vascular endothelial cell growth factor (VEGF), which plays a central role in angiogenesis, the process by which tumors recruit blood vessels to supply the nutrients they need to grow and survive.
 Dr. Dvorak’s breakthrough led the research community to develop inhibitors of VEGF.
-One anti-VEGF targeted cancer therapy has treated over 1.5 million patients with various types of primary and metastatic cancers.
+One anti-VEGF targeted cancer therapy, Avastin®, has treated over 1.5 million patients with various types of primary and metastatic cancers.
 In 2014, this anti-VEGF antibody combined with chemotherapy was approved by the FDA to treat patients with persistent, recurrent or metastatic cervical cancer.